cl-fontana/abcd-docs/docs/source/first_replay.rst

 The shown rates are measured by the digitizer interface and tend to be a bit overestimated.
 The ICR rates are something specific of CAEN digitizers and they are reliable only in high-rate experiments (tens of kHz).
 The average rates are calculated over the whole acquisition time and are more realistic than the real-time ones.
-The *Events log* show the relevant acquisition events saved in the raw file, in this example it will show the start and stop events with their timestamps.
+The *Events log* shows the relevant acquisition events saved in the raw file, in this example it will show the start and stop events with their timestamps.
 The default replay is set to continuously repeat the data file, so in enough time the start and stop messages will accumulate.

 The right pane contains a text editor that allows the user to modify the digitizer configuration from the web-interface, without the need of restarting the whole system at every reconfiguration.